Astros pitcher Justin Verlander is Sunday’s Box-Toppers Player of the Day and rises to fifth place in season player rankings.

 Harper earns 1.5 Box-Toppers points for being NL Batter of the Day, giving him 7.5 for the season, rising to seventh place among NL batters.

 American League Batter of the Day—Johnny Field of the Twins homered, doubled and went 4-for-5, scoring twice and driving in two runs, in the 9-6 win over the Royals.

-Sale (3IP H 0R 0BB K ND in the 4-3 win over the Mets) earns 1.0 Box-Toppers point, giving him 21.1 for the season, passing Rays pitcher Blake Snell (20.8) to lead AL pitchers.
-Sale rises from third to second in Box-Toppers season player rankings, trailing overall leader Nationals pitcher Max Scherzer (23.1).
+Sale (3IP H 0R 0BB K ND in the 4-3 win over the Mets) earns 1.0 Box-Toppers point, giving him 20.1 for the season.
+He ranks second among AL pitchers behind Blake Snell of the Rays (22.5).

 This was Sale’s first Player of the Game honor since Aug.
 12.